 *Practice experience in Urgent Care Medicine is defined as working in a facility which provides immediate medical service (no appointment necessary) offering outpatient evaluation and treatment for patients of all ages with a broad spectrum of acute, not immediately life-threatening injuries and illnesses.
 Urgent Care facilities include medical clinics that are free-standing or separate clinics within hospitals or larger multi-specialty practices, fast-track areas within an emergency department, and Family Practice clinics that also offer Urgent Care services.
-Practice experience may include a combination of previous Emergency Medicine, Family Practice, General Surgery, Internal Medicine, Obstetrics and Gynecology and/or Pediatrics practice and Urgent Care Medicine.
+Practice experience may include a combination of previous Emergency Medicine, Family Practice, General Surgery, Internal Medicine, Obstetrics and Gynecology , Pediatrics and/or Occupational Medicine practice and Urgent Care Medicine.

 **For physicians who may not have completed an approved ACGME training program in a primary care specialty, the physician is required to:

 - Have completed one (1) year in an ACGME-approved (or RCPSC-accredited or CFPC-accredited) residency program in Emergency Medicine, Family Practice, General Surgery, Internal Medicine, Obstetrics and Gynecology, Pediatrics or Occupational Medicine, and